North Country Chili Cook-Off returning with hybrid format

 The North Country Chili Cook-Off will return in February starting with its “pub crawl” format Wednesday, Feb.
 1, which will run through Wednesday, Feb.
 22. Participating restaurants and businesses will make available samples of their chili entries during regular hours of operation during that time and the public will be able to vote for their favorite entries.
 The entry with the most votes will receive a plaque denoting them winner of the People’s Choice Award for the tri-county competition.
 In addition, participating locations will again be able to compete for the Top Fundraiser Award by collecting donations for the Volunteer Transportation Center Foundation.
 The participating team with the highest amount raised will receive this special recognition.
 Winners of both awards will be recognized at the in-person event at the Dulles State Office Building on Saturday, Feb.
 25.

 Those wishing to enter the competition at the Dulles State Office Building must complete an entry packet and those wishing to be a participating location for the tri-county competition must register in advance.
-The registration process for each may be started online at www.volunteertransportationcenter.org or by calling Papineau at 315-303-2590.
-Information may also be requested via email to foundation@volunteertransportation.org.
+The registration process for each may be started online at www.volunteertransportationcenter.org or by calling Mr. Papineau at 315-303-2590.
+Information may also be requested by email to foundation@volunteertransportation.org.
 Additional paperwork will be provided once the initial registration form has been received.
 The deadline for entries in the cook-off is Friday, Jan.
-13, 2023.
+13.

-In addition, sponsors are being sought for this event, with those interested encouraged to reach out to Papineau by phone or email.
-The deadline for sponsorships is also Friday, Jan.
-13, 2023.
+In addition, sponsors are being sought for this event, with those interested encouraged to reach out to Mr. Papineau by phone or email.
+The deadline for sponsorships is also Jan.
+13.

 Proceeds of the North Country Chili Cook-Off will benefit the Volunteer Transportation Center, which provides essential rides to health care appointments, grocery shopping, and other destinations for residents with no transportation alternatives.
 Funds raised through the cook-off are earmarked to provide transportation to veterans and their family members, which make up roughly one-third of those transported by volunteer drivers through the VTC.